 Mental Health Professional Referral Network

-The Institute of Muslim Mental Health is proud to have the largest network of Muslim Mental Health professionals in the United States.
-We continue to expand and grow our network and always are on the look out for additional Muslim mental health professionals.
+The Institute for Muslim Mental Health is proud to have the largest network of Muslim Mental Health professionals in the United States.
+We continue to expand and grow our network and always are on the lookout for additional Muslim mental health professionals.
 Check out our network by visiting Find a Therapist section on our website.

 Organizations